Last Updated: December 28, 2021

 Choice of Law

-If you have questions about this Notice, or if you want to exercise your rights as described in this Notice, you may contact us as follows:
+If you have questions about this Notice, or if you want to exercise your rights as described in this Notice, you may submit a request by completing this form or contact us as follows:

 In order to honor any access or deletion request, we will require you to provide enough information for us to verify your identity.
 For example, we may ask you for information associated with your account, including your contact information or other identifying information.
 If you designate an authorized agent to make a rights request on your behalf, we may require proper proof of that authorization as well as direct verification of your identity from you.